 Cape Town is the quintessential melting pot: it is a city alive with creativity, colour, sounds, and tastes.

 Accommodation is available to suite all tastes and budgets, from luxury five-star establishments to modest guesthouses and bed and breakfasts.
-These have been pre-booked for the Congress and delegates will be able to secure their choice of venue at preferential rates through the Congress organisers.
-To view the contracted hotels, please click here: Accommodation - Brand Summit 2020.
+These have been pre-booked for the conference and delegates will be able to secure their choice of venue at preferential rates through the conference organisers.

 A wide range of attractive tours and excursions will be on offer to visitors and these will be of a cultural, historical, and geographical nature.
 From townships to wildlife reserves, shopping malls to vineyards, there will be something to delight everyone.